JGNN

 at nodeClassification.APPNP.main(APPNP.java:45)

-Some tensor or matrix methods do not
+Some tensor or matrix methods do not correspond to numerical operations but are only responsible for naming dimensions.

 asTransposed()